nitrico/FontBinder/README.md

 ```

 #### Notice:
-* Make sure you write the quotation marks in that same way
+* Make sure you use the `<layout>` tag and write the quotation marks in that same way
 * Font files must be located in your `assets\fonts\` folder
 * Use `DataBindingUtil.setContentView(...)` or `DataBindingUtil.inflate(...)` to inflate your layouts
+* Android Studio may warn you in the `android:font` line with "unknown attribute".
+Don't worry
 * You might want to check [**LastAdapter**](https://github.com/nitrico/LastAdapter) to use it with RecyclerView

-#### Programmatically
+#### Cache

-FontBinder **automatically caches used typefaces** to avoid repeating its creation in the future.
-To use it programmatically:
+FontBinder **automatically caches used typefaces** to avoid recreating them in the future.
+To use the cached fonts programmatically:

 ```java
 // Java